 Council District 1 includes Arlington, Darrington, Granite Falls, Marysville, Stanwood, and unincorporated North Snohomish County.
 Contact Councilmember Nehring by email or by telephone at 425-388-3494.

 Biography of Nate Nehring

 During his first term, Nate has prioritized fiscal responsibility, public safety, and job growth.
-He has consistently voted against tax increases and has played a key role in balancing the budget with no increase to the general property tax levy in each of the past three years.
+He has consistently voted against tax increases and has played a key role in balancing the budget with no increase to the general property tax levy in four of the past five years.
 Nate led the effort to ban heroin injection sites from Snohomish County and also worked with the cities of Arlington and Marysville along with the Snohomish County Sheriff’s Office and Human Services Department to establish the North County law enforcement-embedded social worker program.
 Nate has also partnered with local school districts, businesses, and labor organizations to develop the Regional Apprenticeship Pathways (RAP) Program to serve local students in North Snohomish County by providing them with a career pathway into the skilled trades.